prisonblues/docassemble/_docs/installation.md

-directory in the Playground as the files for [Playground] packages, so they will appear in [Google Drive] or [OneDrive] if [Google Drive synchronization] or [OneDrive synchronization] is enabled, and they will be stored in the cloud if cloud [data storage] is enabled.
+directory in the Playground as the files for [Playground] packages, so they will appear in [Google Drive] or [OneDrive] if [Google Drive synchronization] or [OneDrive synchronization] is enabled, and they will be stored in other people's computers if cloud [data storage] is enabled.
 Using the [GitHub API], **docassemble** stores the public key in the user's [GitHub] account, using the name of the application as specified in the [configuration] as the value of [`appname`] (which defaults to